 TOUR: Doo Wop Back to the 50’s Neon Night Tour, leaving from Doo Wop Museum.
 Jump on the yellow school bus for a fun, hour-long narrated, luminous, and musical trip “Back to the 50’s.”
 You’ll see saw-tooth rooflines, “Blast-Off” architecture, the outstretched winged roof of the Sea Gull Hotel, and lots and lots of boldly colored neon motel and hotel signs lit up like Miami Beach shrunk down to Lilliputian size.
 Tues and Thurs in summer 8pm-9pm, $13 adults, $7 kids.

-TOUR: Hereford Inlet Lighthouse, North Wildwood.
-Built in 1874, this Victorian style light and keeper’s house at the northernmost point of the island (called North Wildwood or Anglesea) was the first permanently occupied building in the Wildwoods and is a still an active lighthouse and museum.
+TOUR: Hereford Inlet Lighthouse, North Wildwood. *Be aware that as of the end of 2018, the City has taken over this historic building, leaving its future uncertain.
+Contact before visiting.* Built in 1874, this Victorian style light and keeper’s house at the northernmost point of the island (called North Wildwood or Anglesea) was the first permanently occupied building in the Wildwoods and is a still an active lighthouse and museum.

 The area’s strong currents and ever shifting sandbars resulted in many shipwrecks and groundings, necessitating a lighthouse to mark the mouth of the inlet.
 The Victorian-Carpenter-Gothic ornate lighthouse had to also serve as a comfortable home for a family in what was still a remote barrier island.
 It offered the island’s first Church Services, as the devout Baptist lighthouse keeper, Freeling Hewitt, would have had to row five miles to the mainland otherwise.
 In 1964, neglected and falling apart, the Hereford Inlet Lighthouse was decommissioned.
 Local conservationists sprung into action, saving and renovating the building, which was subsequently placed on the National Register of Historic Places and, in 1986 re-instated by the US Coast Guard.
 In 1998, Historic Preservationists began an authentic restoration of the lighthouse, which was completed in 2011.